-Human beings are not naturally predisposed to assess and compare the relative value of things.
+It’s not natural when people assess and compare the relative value of things.
 This makes it so that we struggle to compare the worth or value of unlike things.
 At best, we are able to make generalizations about each thing we wish to compare and convert those generalizations into estimations of value.

 Situational context is important when both selecting and estimating the value of things that are hard to compare.
 Ie: we are open to suggestions on what we want after we have have developed a generalized desire.
 As an example, I know I want a cheeseburger for dinner but I am unsure of what is good and available in my immediate area.
 I’m open to recommendations from friends and apps like Yelp.

 Ariely makes an interesting observation that “given three choices, most people will take the middle choice.”
 He goes on to say that, “even though people generally won’t buy the most expensive dish on the menu, they will order the second most expensive dish”.
-The takeaway is that clever pricing schemes can take advantage of this default behavior by offering several items and inflating the top price designed to move buyers to the target product which is the “2nd best” option.
+The takeaway is that clever pricing schemes can take advantage default behaviors.
+How?
+Offering several items and inflating the top price moves buyers to the target product which is the “2nd best” option.

-This pricing scheme is enhanced when adding a decoy item to the pricing scheme.
+This pricing scheme is improves when adding a decoy item.
 This decoy is an item that is similar to the target but tough to compare on a relative basis.
-The decoy is intended to push the customer to select the ideal product.
+Decoys push the customer to the ideal product.

 As his example, Ariely offers 3 trip options.
 A trip to Rome or Paris both with amenities such as free breakfast and then a third option of going to Rome but the hotel does not include free breakfast. it becomes challenging to compare the first two Rome & Paris trips but is relatively easy to compare both of the Rome trips.
 Because of this, it is more likely that an individual would select the first Rome trip because it gives the sense of a better deal.
-Although this decoy may not work on everyone, it was an intriguing pricing tactic that was explored in the book.
+Decoys don’t always work but are intriguing pricing tactics.

 The point appears to stress that comparisons are challenging for people and that you can maneuver a person to a desired outcome by leveraging that mental challenge.
 The strategy should be to create irrelevant product offerings intended to facilitate challenging comparisons, combine these comparisons with price discrepancies and motivate the target audience to purchase the middle tiered item at an inflated profit margin.